albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 > "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations..."

-This text grants Congress authority to regulate three aspects of federal elections: times, places, and manner.
+This text grants Congress authority to regulate three aspects of elections for Senators and Representatives: times, places, and manner.
 The Supreme Court has consistently interpreted "manner" broadly to encompass virtually all procedural and structural aspects of how elections are conducted.

 ### B. What "Manner" Includes